PLCHome/ioBroker.growatt/README.md

 ### Read plant data
 This data record contains the stored master data

+### Read last history data
+Reads the last data record from the history of the data logger.
+This function supports minute intervals for the data logger.

 ### Read status data
 These data are not available for all plants (not INV/MAX/TLX).
 This dataset contains live data.
+This function supports minute intervals for the data logger.

 ### Read last data of chart
+**Deprecated: Will be removed soon**
 These data are only available for the plants without read status data (INV/MAX/TLX).
 The last valid data for the day is searched for.
+Minute intervals are not supported.

 ### Read data of chart
+**Deprecated: Will be removed soon**
 These data are only available for the plants without read status data and requires read last data of chart (INV/MAX/TLX).
 The data is written and stored as a JSON string.
+Minute intervals are not supported.

 ### Read total data
 This data record contains aggregation data.